-The Property is situated within the dry belt of British Columbia with rainfall between 25 and 30 cm per year.
-Temperatures during the summer months could reach a high of 35°C and average 25°C with the winter temperatures reaching a low of -10°C and averaging 8°C. On the Property snow cover on the ground could be from December to April and would not hamper a year-round exploration program.
+The region is situated within the dry belt of British Columbia with rainfall between 25 and 30 cm per year.
+Temperatures during the summer months could reach a high of 35° and average 25° C with the winter temperatures reaching a low of -10° and averaging 8° .
+On the Property snow cover on the ground could be from December to April and would not hamper a year-round exploration program.